teamnsrg/mida/README.md

 `--screenshot`: Capture a screenshot after/if the load event for each website fires.

-`--dom`: Capture a JSON representation of the DOM for each website visited
+`--dom`: Capture a JSON representation of the DOM for each website visited.